raphaelcohn/lemonade/README.md

 Any GIF image that ends up in the site root or its subfolders (`<OUTPUT>/site/root` and below) will be crushed.
 GIF crushing has no configurable options and is not lossy.

+#### SVG Images

+All SVG images must have the file extension `.svg`.

+Any SVG image that ends up in the site root or its subfolders (`<OUTPUT>/site/root` and below) will be crushed.
+SVG crushing has no configurable options and is not lossy.

 ### Build Steps